 Anxiety is (understandably) still high

-Our Troop’s overall reaction to returning to the office was caution, anxiety, and uncertainty.
+Our team’s overall reaction to returning to the office was caution, anxiety, and uncertainty.
 Although people seem to be getting used to their “new normal” of remote work, with more reporting that they’re finding it easier to work effectively, the same issues persist: people cited general anxiety (48%), social isolation (43%), and finding the right work-life balance (36%) as the top 3 challenges they're facing while working remotely.

 We also asked employees for one word to describe how they’re feeling about returning to the office.
 Though “anxious” and “excited” hold similar weight in the word cloud of responses, we also took a look at all the synonyms for “anxious,” and it was clearly an anxiety landslide.